coderefinery/git-intro/content/basics.md

 2. Rename the file with `git mv` (you will need to `git commit` the rename).
 3. Use `git log --oneline` and `git status`.
 4. Remove the file with `git rm` (again you need to `git commit` the change).
 5. Inspect the history with `git log --stat`.
-Can you recover the removed file from the Git history?
-   Hint: You can try with a web search for "git checkout removed file from past".
 ```